robbiedmahoney/SQL-Project/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-To learn and execute SQL queries
+To learn and execute SQL queries, and analyze data.

 ## Process
 Visualize the data